The Ultimate Guide to GPT Prompts for Test Case Generation in 2025

 6. Best Practices in Prompt Engineering for QA Teams in 2025

 Prompt engineering is the foundation of effective AI-powered test case creation.
 As QA automation enters a new era driven by large language models, the quality of your results depends on the clarity, structure, and intent behind your prompts.
-For QA teams aiming to maximize the value of tools like GPT, mastering best practices in prompt engineering can yield measurable improvements in efficiency, coverage, and reliability.
+For QA teams aiming to maximize the value of your LLM of choice, mastering best practices in prompt engineering can yield measurable improvements in efficiency, coverage, and reliability.

 Clarity and Specificity: